tonsV2/sketch-avatar-infrastructure/README.md

 The Lambda definition behind the API can be found [here](lambda-api.tf) and configured from [here](vars-lambda_api.tf).

-Furthermore, another Lambda function along with an SQS queue will be instantiated.
+Furthermore, another Lambda function, along with an SQS queue, will be instantiated.
 It's defined [here](lambda-worker.tf) and configured from [here](vars-lambda_worker.tf).

 # Prerequisites
 Before instantiating this infrastructure a few things need to be in place.